 Welcome Bonus

-The American Express Platinum card (US) earns Membership Rewards and offers cardholders over $1,000 in annual benefits.
+The American Express Platinum Card is a premium card that offers cardholders over $1,000 USD in annual statement credits and benefits.

 $6,000